 - You can begin work only after receiving the Employment Authorization Card (EAD) issued by the United States Citizenship and Immigration Services (USCIS) and only on or after the start date on the EAD.
 Your EAD must be correct with all data, or you must request a replacement.

 - During OPT, your F-1 status depends on proper employment.
-You may not be unemployed for a total of more than 90 days.
+You may not be unemployed (or underemployed) for a total of more than 90 days.
 Each day during the period when OPT authorization begins and ends that the student does not have qualifying employment (even time outside the U.S.) counts as a day of unemployment.
 If you travel while employed either during a period of leave authorized by your employer or as part of your employment, the time spent outside the United States will not count as unemployment.

 - You must report your employment (all employment), address, and other information directly to your international student advisor, to be reported in SEVIS.
 See below, ‘Reporting Requirements.’

 - You cannot begin another academic program as a full-time student, either at UCCS or any other school.

 Consequences of 90+ days of unemployment: You may be denied future immigration benefits that rely on your valid F-1 status if the Department of Homeland Security determines that you exceeded the limitations on unemployment.
 Additionally, Immigration and Customs Enforcement may examine SEVIS data and terminate your SEVIS record if it fails to show that you maintained the proper period of employment.